quicwg/base-drafts/draft-ietf-quic-qpack.md

 literals.
 Since literals make the header block larger, this can result in the encoder becoming blocked on congestion or flow control limits.

-### Largest Known Received
+### Known Received Count

-In order to identify which dynamic table entries can be safely used without a stream becoming blocked, the encoder tracks the absolute index of the decoder's Largest Known Received entry.
+In order to identify which dynamic table entries can be safely used without a stream becoming blocked, the encoder tracks the number of entries received by the decoder.
+The Known Received Count tracks the total number of acknowledged insertions.

-When blocking references are permitted, the encoder uses header block acknowledgement to identify the Largest Known Received index, as described in
+When blocking references are permitted, the encoder uses header block acknowledgement to identify the Known Received Count, as described in
 {{header-acknowledgement}}.

 To acknowledge dynamic table entries which are not referenced by header blocks,